Hoya’s are native to tropical forests and have specifically adapted to growing in high humidity with bright light and well-draining soil.

 - Place the hoya in a really bright room (without direct sunlight on the leaves) to give it the energy it needs to grow.

 - Apply a fertilizer at half strength in the Spring and Summer.
-I personally recommend a general houseplant fertilizer applied at half strength because too much fertilizer causes more problems then insufficient fertilizer.
-The roots of the epiphytic hoya are more sensitive then other houseplants and can therefore burn with too much fertilizer.
+I personally recommend a general houseplant fertilizer applied at half strength because too much fertilizer causes more problems than insufficient fertilizer.
+The roots of the epiphytic hoya are more sensitive than other houseplants and can therefore burn with too much fertilizer.

 - Keep the temperature range at about 65°F to 75°F (18°C to 24°C). with around 10 degrees cooler at night.
 Hoyas are tropical plants native to warm climates If the temperature is too low then this can slow the rate of growth substantially and even cause the leaves to turn yellow and drop off.